autosportlabs/SpringX/README.md

-SpingX
+SpringX
 ======

-Strain gauge amplifier to measure the force of spring compression
+Strain gauge amplifier for coil spring strain gauges.
+Spring strain is related to force and compression, and can be used to dynamically determine suspension position.